zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 ###### Returns

-An array of `ILoanPositionState` every item of which represents the current state of related loan order
+`Promise` for an array of `ILoanPositionState` every item of which represents the current state of related loan order

 ________________________________________________________________________________